Common Swimming Pool Injuries

 Swimming pools are a prime location for water accidents.
 Public pools and private pools are often regulated by state rules, such as North Carolina’s Public Swimming Pool Rules and South Carolina’s Public Swimming Pools Regulations.
 Additionally, local governments and municipalities can pass additional ordinances to regulate swimming pools, such as the City of Raleigh’s rules, Mecklenburg County’s ordinance, or the City of Aiken’s permit requirements.

-These rules regulate such aspects of swimming pools like:
+These rules regulate such aspects of swimming pools as:

-• Barriers, such as requiring fencing that is at least four feet tall around any below or above-ground pools that does not contain any gap that is 4 or more inches wide
+• Barriers, such as requiring fencing that is at least four feet tall around any below or above-ground pools that do not contain any gap that is 4 or more inches wide

 • Gates, such as requiring that gates be installed near pools to limit access to them and that they be self-latching